jsoncomma/sublime-jsoncomma/README.md

 # JSONComma

-Json comma is really simple but helpful plugin that, as it's name says, helps managing those damn commas in json.
+JSONComma is a really simple but helpful plugin that, as it's name says, helps managing those damn commas in json.

 ## It removes trailling comma